 The Company may have difficulty accessing the services of banks and processing credit card payments in the future, which may make it difficult to operate.
 To mitigate this risk, the Company has maintained banking relations with three private credit unions in states where cannabis has been legalized at the state level, including Partners Colorado Credit Union (Colorado), Salal (Washington State) and Greater Nevada Credit Union (Nevada).
-Through these private credit unions, the Company is able to access bank services to support its Oregon and Nevada cannabis operations.
+Through these private credit unions, the Company is able to access bank services to support its Nevada cannabis operations and handle any remaining Oregon-based accounts payable or receivable.

-Losing access to traditional banking could have a significant effect on our ability to conclude financings and achieve returns.
+Losing access to traditional banking, including bank-specific liquidity risks, could have a significant effect on our ability to operate, conclude financings and achieve returns.